Vikame/CustomEnchants/README.md

 ## Built-in Custom Enchants

 There are 3 built-in custom enchants, however they are VERY rough and would need polishing on a server by server basis.

+* Auto Smelt: Turns drops into their smelted form when a block is broken.
+* Excavation: Mines a radius around the block broken.
+Will not break any blocks that the tool cannot normally break (e.g. a pickaxe cannot break wood) unless the item has the MultiTool custom enchant.
+* MultiTool: Changes the tool type to match whatever block is being broken.